 Lay the foundation for a great brainstorming session with the right canvas.
 Start by opening up a new board in Lucidspark and naming the document.

-You can then either start from scratch with a blank canvas or choose from a variety of templates including:
+You can then either start from scratch with a blank canvas or choose from a variety of templates or Visual Activities including:

 Pick a template or build a board based on the goals of your brainstorming session.